mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-origins.md

 # Managing Origins for Your Property

 Origins are your web servers containing the content you want CDN360 to accelerate.
-CDN360 supports more than one origin for each property, along with a plethora of settings for defining access to your origins.
+CDN360 supports more than one origin for each property, along with a number of settings for defining access to your origins.

 ## Adding, Editing, or Removing Origins in a Property